urbanjost/M_intrinsics/docs/intrinsics.md

  >  a scalar answer for everything false is huge()
  >    2147483647
  >    2147483647
- >  if zero-size character array all dels if ASCII
- >
+ >    <WARNING> compensating for bug defining zero-size arrays
+ >    is minval of strings all del characters?
+F F F F F
+ >    is minval of strings all del characters?
+255 255 255 255 255
  >  some calls with three dimensions
  >    -55
  >    1 -2 -30 -44 5 -11 -22 -33 -40 -55